anishhdiwan/anishhdiwan.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a robotics engineer and an incoming PhD student at the [Intelligent Autonomous Systems](https://www.ias.informatik.tu-darmstadt.de/) at TU Darmstadt.
+I am a robotics engineer and an incoming PhD student at the [Intelligent Autonomous Systems](https://www.ias.informatik.tu-darmstadt.de/) group at TU Darmstadt.
 I am interested in the fields of robotics, reinforcement learning, imitation learning, and decision-making in partially observable and multi-agent settings.

 I received my MSc. in Robotics with cum laude honours from TU Delft where I worked on generative imitation learning techniques under the supervision of [Prof. Jens Kober](http://jenskober.de/).
 In the past, I have held research positions in graph-based ML at the Robert Bosch Center For Data Science & AI at IIT Madras and have also interned in multi-agent coordination at Bosch Research.